GaussianCube: A Structured and Explicit Radiance Representation for 3D Generative Modeling: Experiments

 \subsection{Dataset and Metrics}

 To measure the expressiveness and efficiency of various 3D representations, we fit 100 objects in ShapeNet Car~\cite{chang2015shapenet} using each representation and report the PSNR, LPIPS~\cite{zhang2018unreasonable} and Structural Similarity Index Measure (SSIM) metrics when synthesizing novel views.
-Furthermore, we conduct experiments of single-category unconditional generation on ShapeNet~\cite{chang2015shapenet} Car and Chair.
-We randomly render 150 views and fit $32\times32\times32\times14$ GaussianCube for each object.
-To further validate the strong capability of the proposed framework, we also conduct experiments on Omniobject3D~\cite{wu2023omniobject3d}, which is a challenging dataset containing large-vocabulary real-world scanned 3D objects.
-We fit GaussianCube of the same dimensions as ShapeNet using 100 multi-view renderings for each object.
-To numerically measure the generation quality, we report the FID~\cite{heusel2017gans} and KID~\cite{binkowski2018demystifying} scores between 50K renderings of generated samples and 50K ground-truth renderings at the $512 \times 512$ resolution.
+Furthermore, we conduct experiments of single-category unconditional generation on ShapeNet~\cite{chang2015shapenet} Car and Chair, and class-conditioned generation on real-world scanned dataset OmniObject3D~\cite{wu2023omniobject3d}.
+We compute the FID~\cite{heusel2017gans} and KID~\cite{binkowski2018demystifying} scores between 50K generated renderings and 50K ground-truth renderings.
+For image-conditioned digital avatar generation, we utilize the synthetic avatar dataset~\cite{wood2021fake}, which comprises highly-detailed 3D avatars created by synthetic pipeline.
+We assess the generation quality of 5K rendering from 500 test avatars and additionally include cosine similarity of identity embedding~\cite{deng2019arcface} (CSIM) to measure the ID preservation.
+The experiments of text-to-3D generation are performed on the large-scale challenging Objaverse dataset~\cite{deitke2023objaverse}.
+We numerically evaluate the text alignment quality using CLIP score~\cite{radford2021learning} of 300 test prompts.
+All images are rendered with $512 \times 512$ resolution.
+For more details of data, please refer to~\Cref{supp:implementation_details}.